Droughts and Deluges: Non-Linear Effects of Climate Extremes on the Gender Gap in Labour Supply: Results

 On the other hand, the effect of droughts is prominent in countries with moderate displacement risk (Column~(2), Table~\ref{tab:climate_gendergap_disphet}; Panel A, Figure~\ref{fig:het1}).
 This is expected because droughts are slow-onset disasters.
 Women are over-represented in agricultural sectors, especially in developing and less developed countries where droughts are more frequent (\cite{chatterjee2021why}).
 Studies have shown that migration is gendered and women are less likely to migrate than men after droughts (\cite{sultana2024climate, AfridiMahajanSangwan2022GenderedEffectsDroughts}).
 However, both linear and non-linear effects of drought and excess wetness are muted in countries with low-displacement risk (Column~(1), Table~\ref{tab:climate_gendergap_disphet}; Panel A, Figure~\ref{fig:het1}).

-\paragraph{Women empowerment.} Women empowerment is captured by Women, Business and Law (WBL) index which measures how laws and regulations affect women's economic opportunity.
+\paragraph{Women's empowerment.} Women's empowerment is captured by Women, Business and Law (WBL) index which measures how laws and regulations affect women's economic opportunity.
 This index reflects both constraints and protections which influence women's economic agency such as right to work, asset ownership, free mobility.
-By measuring institutional environment rather than labor market outcomes, WBL rules out concerns about reverse causality that could arise if better female labor market outcomes improve legal protections for women.
+By measuring institutional environment rather than labour market outcomes, WBL rules out concerns about reverse causality that could arise if better female labour market outcomes improve legal protections for women.
 Higher WBL value indicates more gender equal legal rights and fewer constraints to women's work.
 Using WBL distribution, I classify countries into low, medium and high empowerment terciles.

-The U-shaped drought-gender-gap relationship is concentrated in countries with low and moderate levels of women empowerment (Columns~(1)–(2), Table~\ref{tab:climate_gendergap_empowerhet}; Figure~\ref{fig:het2}).
+The U-shaped drought-gender-gap relationship is concentrated in countries with low and moderate levels of women's empowerment (Columns~(1)–(2), Table~\ref{tab:climate_gendergap_empowerhet}; Figure~\ref{fig:het2}).
 This indicates that extreme weather conditions amplify gender gap in paid work where women face more legal and institutional constraints.
-Low drought intensities absorb more women in paid labor when households face financial loss due to dry spells (e.g., \cite{Moshoeshoe2025}).
+Low drought intensities absorb more women in paid labour when households face financial loss due to dry spells (e.g., \cite{Moshoeshoe2025}).
 But as droughts become severe, gender norms dominate in countries with low and medium empowerment.
 During severe droughts, time required for unpaid domestic (e.g., water collection, fuel wood) and care work (caring for malnourished children and/or diseased elderly) increases.
-This, in turn, pulls women out of paid labor to cater household responsibilities (\cite{ AfridiMahajanSangwan2022GenderedEffectsDroughts, Musungu2024})
+This, in turn, pulls women out of paid labour to cater household responsibilities (\cite{ AfridiMahajanSangwan2022GenderedEffectsDroughts, Musungu2024})